Brent Scowcroft

-Brent Scowcroft (/ˈskoʊkrɒft/; March 19, 1925 – August 6, 2020) was a United States Air Force officer who was a two-time United States National Security Advisor, first under U.S. President Gerald Ford and then under George H. W. Bush.
+Brent Scowcroft (/ˈskoʊkrɒft/; March 19, 1925 – August 6, 2020) was a United States Air Force officer, and a two-time United States National Security Advisor, first under U.S. President Gerald Ford and then under George H. W. Bush.
 He served as Military Assistant to President Richard Nixon and as Deputy Assistant to the President for National Security Affairs in the Nixon and Ford administrations.
 He served as Chairman of the President's Foreign Intelligence Advisory Board under President George W. Bush from 2001 to 2005, and advised President Barack Obama on choosing his national security team.

 Early life and education

 Scowcroft was born March 19, 1925, in Ogden, Utah, the son of Lucile (née Ballantyne) and James Scowcroft, a grocer and business owner.
 He was a descendant of early 19th-century British immigrants from England and Scotland, along with immigrants from Denmark and Norway.
 He elaborated upon his relationship with the Church of Jesus Christ of Latter-day Saints in a 1999 oral history: "I have close personal ties to some of the church leadership.
 They would not consider me a good Mormon.
 I don't live by all of the rules the Mormons like—I like a glass of wine and a cup of coffee.
 But yes, I do consider myself a Mormon.
 It's part of a religious and a cultural heritage."

 Scowcroft received his undergraduate degree and commission in the United States Army Air Forces from the United States Military Academy at West Point, New York, in June 1947.
 With the establishment of an independent United States Air Force in September 1947, his commission transferred to the USAF.
 Scowcroft subsequently earned an MA (1953) and PhD (1967) in international relations from Columbia University.